 Description

-Comet goldfish are slender fish with a single, deeply forked tail fin.
+Comet the goldfish are slender fish with a single, deeply forked tail fin.
 They can grow 12-14 inches long but are typically smaller, around 6-8 inches.
 There are a variety of comet goldfish colors, including yellow, orange, white, red, yellow, and black.
 Some comets also have calico markings.

 Care